Alden J. Blethen

 Alden Joseph Blethen (December 27, 1845 – July 12, 1915) was a teacher and attorney who was editor-in-chief of the Seattle Daily Times from August 10, 1896 until his death.
 He was often referred to as Colonel Blethen.

 Early life and education

-Blethen was born in the town of Knox, Maine in Waldo County.
+Blethen was born in the town of Knox, Maine, in Waldo County, to Alden and Abigail "Abbie" Blethen.
 He attended the Maine Wesleyan Seminary and Female College (now Kents Hill School) beginning in 1864, graduating in 1868.
 He received a Master of Arts from Bowdoin College, then became a schoolteacher, teaching at the Abbott School in Farmington from 1869 to 1874.
 Later, he became a lawyer.
-At age 34 he moved his family to Kansas City, Missouri and purchased part interest in the Kansas City Journal, becoming one of the incorporators of the Kansas City Club.
+At age 34 he moved his family to Kansas City, Missouri, and purchased part interest in the Kansas City Journal, becoming one of the incorporators of the Kansas City Club.

 Newspaper career

 In 1884 after little success in Kansas, he moved to Minneapolis and became part owner of the Minneapolis Tribune.
 For the next 12 years, he operated the paper successfully and began to be called "Colonel" for his service on the staff of two Minnesota governors.